AY2425S2-CS2113-W12-3/tp/docs/DeveloperGuide.md

 6. A success message is shown through the `Ui` component
 7. Confirmation is returned to the user

+The add recurring expense command execution follows steps similar to add expense:

+1. User enters the "recurring" command
+2. `FinTrack` forwards the request to `AllCommands`
+3. `AllCommands` creates an `AddRecurringExpenseCommand` object
+4. `AddRecurringExpenseCommand` uses `Parser` to:
+    - Read recurring expense details (amount, category, description, frequency)
+    - Validate the input data
+    - Create a new `RecurringExpense` object
+5. The new `RecurringExpense` is added to `RecurringExpenses`
+6. A success message is shown through the `Ui` component
+7. Confirmation is returned to the user

+**Note:** Similar to add command, the system enforces a maximum expense amount of $1,000,000.00 (one million dollars).
+If a user attempts to enter an amount exceeding this limit, the system will throw a `FinTrackException` with an appropriate error message.

 #### <u> View History Implementation </u>

 The view history command works as follows: